Skip to main content

 Possession action by the freeholder

-A freeholder can gain possession of a lease if the leaseholder does not fulfill their obligations under it.
+A freeholder can gain possession of a lease if the leaseholder does not fulfil their obligations under it.
 For example, the leaseholder has failed to pay ground rent or service charges.

 If the leaseholder has rented the property out, the possession action could put the tenant's home at risk.
+This follows different rules compared to when a mortgage lender repossesses the property.
 The leaseholder is a mesne tenant, and the person who lives in the property is the subtenant.

 The process for a freeholder to gain possession begins with a notice of forfeiture against the leaseholder, or mesne tenant.